project-forth-works/project-forth-works/Programming-Pearls/condicompi/README.md

 Line 7 parses the input stream up to the next space, i.e. just including the trailing `]`.
 The resulting string (address before the first character and its length) is on the stack at the end of line 7. (`1 max` deals with an empty string.)

 Lines 8-10 then look in loop wether or not the string contains the (symbol denoting the) current variant by inspecting the  string one character after the other: `1 /string` adjusts the length and the address so that the length is the number of characters that still need to be inspected.
-If there are no more then the loop ends.
+If there are no more than the loop ends.
 The address is corrected so that it refers to the next character to be inspected.

 Line 9 then checks that character against the variant symbol.
 If it is found then the loop also stops.

 Note, that the loop is quite uncommon.
 It is a `BEGIN` `WHILE` `UNTIL` `THEN` loop that has two exits:

-1. exit when there are no more characters to be processed (the length became 0) and the variant symbol has not been encoutered.
+1. exit when there are no more characters to be processed (the length became 0) and the variant symbol has not been encountered.
-2. exit when the current variant symbol is encoutered (the length then is not equal to zero) before the end of the string.
+2. exit when the current variant symbol is encountered (the length then is not equal to zero) before the end of the string.

 The `nip` in line 10 just gets rid of the address that is no longer useful at that place.